Article Details

 Purpose: This study investigates the antecedents and consequences of e-procurement in Ghana, focusing on its role in enhancing transparency and accountability in public procurement.

-Methods: The research sampled 200 respondents from various government agencies in Accra, including the Department of Roads, Ghana Cocoa Board, Ghana Health Service, and Tema Metropolitan Assembly.
-Data were analyzed using graphs, tables, descriptive statistics, chi-squared tests, and simple regression analysis.
+Methodology: The research surveyed 200 respondents from various government agencies in Accra, including the Department of Roads, Ghana Cocoa Board, Ghana Health Service, and Tema Metropolitan Assembly. ata were analyzed using descriptive statistics, chi-squared tests, simple regression analysis, and visual tools such as graphs and tables.

 Limitations: The study was limited to selected government agencies in Accra, which may restrict the generalizability of the findings to other regions and institutions in Ghana.